webqit/oohtml/README.md

 OOHTML makes this possible in just simple conventions - via a new comment-based data-binding syntax `<?{ }?>` and a complementary new `expr` attribute!

-And there's one more: Quantum Scripts which brings the most advanced form of reactivity to HTML!
+And there's one more: Quantum Scripts for when we need to write extended reactive logic on the UI!

 ### Discrete Data-Binding